canergulay/matching_dating_app/README.md

 - customisable filter to utilise matching algorithm
 - online status controller via sockets and redis(for caching purposes)
 - push and local notifications depending on online status
 - probably geosharding implementation in Node.JS & MongoDB backend.
-(Not sure for MongoDB but big dating& matching apps uses MongoDB & GeoSharding & G2 Library combination to match people geographically , so it migh te best to follow their path.).
+(Not sure for MongoDB but big dating& matching apps uses MongoDB & GeoSharding & S2 Geometry Library combination to match people geographically , so it migh te best to follow their path.).